thradams/CPrime-V1/README.md

 ```
 If your struct has only empty initializers the generated code is
-default {0}, otherwise the initialization list is expanded for C89 version.
+default {0}, otherwise the initialization list is expanded for its C89 version.
-(designed initializers are considered, easy to implement)
+(designed initializers are considered, but they are less portable)

 The default is used to tell the compiler to keep the initialization
 list updated.